retrizo/rizo-fentanylrun/README.md

 ## ✨ Overview
 This script is part of the *Inspired Series* — small projects recreating mechanics I’ve experienced on large servers to test ideas and learn from their design.
 The goal here is a short but intense mission: gather a large amount of drugs, secure the load, and deliver it in an armored car.
+You load up a large quantity of drugs (you decide what kind and how much), then you take an armored car.
+This armored car has a tracking device, and you have to wait for the vehicle's tracker to disappear.
+The track informs the police of the location of the armored car in blips that update depending on the time you set.
+Once the tracker disappears, you receive a new delivery location for the product and receive your reward.

 ---